Looking for the best card to use while grocery shopping? These options will help you score major savings, regardless of your credit profile.

 Blue Cash Preferred® Card from American Express: Best for earning cash back on groceries

-Even though it has fewer features than the Amex Gold, it gives you perhaps the highest cash back rate available on groceries, and it has a lower annual fee – $0 introductory annual fee for the first year, then $95.
-Plus, running errands like groceries is way easier when you get cash back on gas for the commute.
+Even though it has fewer features than the Amex Gold, the Blue Cash Preferred gives you perhaps the highest cash back rate available on groceries, and it has a lower annual fee – $0 introductory annual fee for the first year, then $95.
+Plus, running grocery-related errands is way easier when you get cash back on gas for the commute.
 Take a closer look:

 - $300 statement credit when you spend $3,000 in the first six months